0xtosh/daytripper-to-growl/README.md

 # DayTripper To Phone Alerting

 ## What
 Use a `DayTripper` to detect movement and send a Growl notification to your phone/watch/anywhere.
 What is `DayTripper`?
-Read: [https://github.com/dekuNukem/daytripper](https://github.com/dekuNukem/daytripper)
+A board made by @dekuNukem for more info read: [https://github.com/dekuNukem/daytripper](https://github.com/dekuNukem/daytripper)

 ## How does this work
   - We use a keylogger to look at just the keystrokes of just our HID device on a dedicated computer e.g. Raspberry Pi.